projectcalico/calico/docs/source/configuration.rst

 DHCP agent (.../dhcp\_agent.ini)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In ``/etc/neutron/dhcp_agent.ini`` you need the following settings to configure the Neutron DHCP agent.
+With OpenStack releases earlier than Liberty, in ``/etc/neutron/dhcp_agent.ini`` you need the following setting to configure the Neutron DHCP agent.

 +---------------------+-------------------------+--------------------------------------------------------------------------------------------------------+
 | Setting             | Value                   | Meaning                                                                                                |